See the Slack @ TTS guide to learn about our unique uses, bots and channels.

-I’m intentionally trolling you” or making a joke|
+||“I’m intentionally trolling you” or making a joke|

 - Add yourself to our custom emoji.
 Add your profile picture as a custom emoji with your name as the alias (“first-last”).
 This allows the whole TTS community to celebrate your contributions and serves as your introduction to our prolific custom emoji database.
-Post your emoji (and any other custom emoji you add) to the #emoji-showcase channel.
+Once reviewed, your new emoji will be posted to #emoji-showcase.

 - The advanced settings section provides an option to only show channels that have unread messages.
 This is useful if you’re a member of a lot of channels.

 - Click the timestamp on any message to go to the archival view of it.
 This is helpful if you’d like to cross-post a link to a message in another channel.